gwwang16/Home-Service-Robot/README.md

 rostopic echo /amcl_pose
 ```

-It will display the pose info while you clicking any points on the map with `2D Pose Estimate` button.
+It will display the pose info while you clicking any points on the map in rviz with `2D Pose Estimate` button.

-Map navigation based on the built map
+#### Map navigation based on the built map

 ```
 $ cd ~/catkin_ws/src/Home-Service-Robot/shellscripts
 $ ./home_service.sh
 ```

+Select the mode

+0 - Auto mode, which would go to the start point and then to drop off position autonomously.

+1 - Manual mode, you can select the predefined position as goal position for this robot.